 How to protect against replay attacks

-Replay attacks are easier to do on desktop than mobile because desktop devices are naturally more vulnerable to malware.
-You’ll notice that while you can often fall foul of viruses on your computer, you’ll almost never get one on your phone.
+Replay attacks are easier to conduct on desktop than mobile because desktop devices are naturally more vulnerable to malware.
+You’ll notice that while you can run into malware or bloatware on a mobile phone, desktop environments are especially susceptible to digital replay attacks.

+While you should follow these same practices on your mobile devices, they’re rarely the target of or fall prey to viruses.
 On mobile, iOS offers more protection than Android.
 That’s because Androids have a Developer mode which allows certain systems to be overridden and modified.
 This might be handy for some, but leaves them more open to attack.
-Likewise, Androids need to be able to accept different types of camera software, which provides multiple potential routes in for fraudsters.
+Likewise, Androids need to be able to accept different types of camera software, which provides multiple potential routes for fraudsters.

 By contrast, the more rigid iOS doesn’t allow devices to be bypassed, or for information to be sent to other applications without the user’s knowledge.